ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Is Sublingual better than Oral Capsule?

-NMN Sublingual (Under Tongue) is classified as T1 Preferred in the FormulaForge formulary, while NMN Capsule (Oral) is T2 Specialist.
+NMN Sublingual (Under Tongue) is classified as Preferred Form by FormulaForge, while NMN Capsule (Oral) is Secondary Form.
 This reflects a research-based assessment of relative bioavailability for each form.
 "Better" depends on your individual goals and healthcare provider's guidance — the higher-tier form generally indicates more efficient absorption.

 What is the difference between Sublingual and Oral Capsule?

 NMN Sublingual (Under Tongue) and NMN Capsule (Oral) are two distinct chemical forms of NMN.
-Sublingual has a bioavailability rating of high (S1 — best tier) and is classified as T1 Preferred, while Oral Capsule has a rating of good (S2) and is classified as T2 Specialist.
+Sublingual has a bioavailability rating of high and is classified as Preferred Form, while Oral Capsule has a rating of good and is classified as Secondary Form.
 These differences mean the two forms are not interchangeable at equal doses and may suit different health goals.

 Which form of NMN is best absorbed — Sublingual or Oral Capsule?

-Based on our formulary bioavailability data, NMN Sublingual (Under Tongue) has a higher absorption rating (high (S1 — best tier)) compared to NMN Capsule (Oral) (good (S2)).
+Based on FormulaForge bioavailability data, NMN Sublingual (Under Tongue) has a higher absorption rating (high) compared to NMN Capsule (Oral) (good).
 Higher bioavailability means more of the active compound reaches systemic circulation per dose unit.
 We do not publish raw dose conversion ratios or proprietary calculation methodology.

 Can I switch from Oral Capsule to Sublingual?